brendanwbrady/gradient-studio/NOTES.md

 coordinates.
 Nothing in the export carries a `transform`, and no filtered group contains another transformed group.

-This applies to Cast, Smear, Veil and every motion sample. `bake()` and `rotPts()` exist for exactly this purpose.
+This applies to Smear, Veil and every motion sample. `bake()` and `rotPts()` exist for exactly this purpose.

 Consequence worth knowing: a `userSpaceOnUse` gradient is normally transformed along with its element.
 With coordinates baked, gradient endpoints must be transformed explicitly too — Smear and Veil do this so the fade stays aligned to the band.
-Cast deliberately does **not**, so its fade stays locked to the frame's light axis rather than tilting with the pattern.

 ## 4. Blur radii stay symmetric